seantywork/seantywork/README.md

     - var-*:
         directories beginning with `var` are ones NOT PRIMARILY related to any of above
-    - xtra:
+    - xeno:
-        something else,
+        programming languages other than C, such as Rust, Go, C++..
-        such as programming languages other than C, such as Go, C++, Rust...
+        or OS other than Linux, such as Windows...
 ```

 <details>